-The Physical Death and Resurrection of Jesus-Verses
+Physical Death and

-Jesus spiritually redeemed us, willingly gave
+Jesus spiritually redeemed us,

-all believers was physically implemented here on earth.
+of salvation for all believers was physically implemented here on earth.

 On Easter morning